JovanRakovic/PersistentAbrisManager/README.md

     The data consists of the three file mentioned in the Saving section above.<br>
     By moving those files in and out of the ABRIS/Database folder, they can be loaded in game or stored in a different directory for later use.
     All the app does is it creates collections which consist of the abris data files by way of making folders in the "ABRIS/" directory and copying files between those folders and the Database folder.<br>
-    Collections don't have to consist of all the data files, but rather can be partial collections having only one or two of the files.
+    Collections don't have to consist of all the data files, but from testing it does seem that the NAVIGATION.lua is needed to go along side the other two files.
+Meaning, if you want to save just the routes, and not the additional info, you will need to also save the nav data along with the routes - same for the additional info, you would need to save the nav data with it as well and load them together to have it work properly.<br>
+    <b>To simplify: always save and load the navigation data!
+Othervies your routes and additional info might not work properly</b>

   <h4>Collection name input field</h4>
     The collection name field is used to indicate which collection you want to work with.<br>